sevensolutions/nomad-iis/README.md

 > [!NOTE]
 > This document always represents the latest version, which may not have been released yet.
 > Therefore, some features may not be available currently but will be available soon.
-Stay tuned.
+> You can use the GIT-Tags to check individual versions.

 ## 🎉 Features